-*But was afraid to write about until I had data to back me up.
+*But was afraid to write about without data to back me up.
 The is the second post in the series.

 Last week the League of American Bicyclists released their Women on a Roll research report on women and bicycling.
 The report breaks down results into five key areas: comfort, convenience, consumer products, confidence and community.
 Here’s my take on convenience based on my personal experience.

 What I knew about CONVENIENCE: Female cyclists shop and run errands by bike more than male cyclists.

 Some Statistics from the Women on a Roll report: